Finding Families for Furry Friends

 Interviewing the potential adopter

 Schedule a phone conversation with the potential adopter and try to ask questions in a conversational style.
 While we would like all animals to have a perfect home, listen to the potential adopter with an open mind.
 It might help to read Forget the Fairy Tale and More Acceptance for Open Adoption Policies.
 While both are written to help shelters, many of the tips also apply to individuals seeking homes for pets.
 Petfinder.com also has a list of open-adoption guidelines to help with the process.
-If you’d like examples of questions to ask the potential adopter, the ASPCA has some suggestions.

 It’s important to be honest with potential adopters and disclose any behavior challenges you’ve observed while caring for the pet.
 Food guarding, biting or destructive behavior may be the result of certain circumstances “in the moment.”
 If you have questions, consult a qualified trainer before attempting to place the animal.
 These suggestions are for your protection, so that you don’t incur any liability.